|

 part of communicating your idea.
 Please discuss with the professor

 for larger printouts that can happen on our printers (up to 44 inches wide and ANY length!).
+In addition to the render prints and rapid prototyped works, you are also required

 to turn in 3 rendered stills at a minimum size of